fukudatakumi0528/wp-responsive-menu/readme.txt

 == ChangeLog ==

+= Version 2.0.1 =

+* Fixed plugin conflict with the themes already using options framework for their theme configuration.

 = Version 2.0 =

 * Completely removed plugin settings page and used options framework for admin settings of the plugin.